in

 Bedroom TV Wall

-Modern grey blue wooden bedroom in small studio apartment with tv on a panel wood floors and view of the kitchenOne of the most popular locations for a TV in the bedroom is on the wall.
-The TV becomes a big black box decor and at the same time saves you space in your bedroom.
+One of the most popular locations for a TV in the bedroom is on the wall.
+The TV becomes a big black box decor item and at the same time saves you space in your room.

 Wall Mounted Bedroom TV Layouts

-Modern bedroom with panelled wall wood floors large windows with grey and white curtains comfortable bed and a tv mounted to a white marble wallThere are different locations in the bedroom wall where you can mount your TV.
+There are different locations in the bedroom wall where you can mount your TV.
 And yes, wall-mounting is actually a good idea since you can save space and at the same time use the TV to add aesthetics to the room.
 Here are different ways you can wall-mount your bedroom TV:

 Directly Across From the Bed

 A popular layout of the bedroom when there’s a TV is that it’s installed straight across from the bed.
 This straightforward layout offers a simple solution to viewing comfort.
-You have an unobstructed view of the TV when it’s directly straight ahead of your bed.
+You have an unobstructed view of the TV when it’s directly straight ahead of your bed

 Classic white bedroom with chinese style wardrobe and closet hardwood floors patterned ceiling sheer curtains and mounted tvThe Wall Beside the Bed

-If you find it too direct and outrageous to place your TV straight across your bed, you can also consider it mounting on the wall beside the bed.
+If you find it too direct and outrageous to place your TV straight across your bed, you can also consider it mounting on the wall beside the bed

 Bedroom with blue and white tones a console with vase and flowers on top round mirror lighting fixtures a tv and a cozy large bedPerpendicular to the Edge of the Bed

-Bedroom with stone hexagon tile leather couch mirror leaned to a wall and rattan bed and ottomanIn this modern bedroom, the bed is right across the bedroom door.
-The TV is then mounted on the wall across the edge of the bed and on top of the coach.
-This offers an unobstructed view without putting any hindrance on the entrance of the bedroom.
+In this modern bedroom, the bed is right across from the door.
+The TV is then mounted on the wall across the edge of the bed and on top of the couch.
+This offers an unobstructed view without putting any hindrance on the entrance of the room

 Mounting TV in Corner of Bedroom

-Bedroom with king sized bed large windows white armchair hardwood floors lighting fixtures a tv and a fireplace mounted to a marble wallThe layout of this bedroom has its TV stylishly wall-mounted in a corner where it seems to be fitted for it.
-The TV is also right across the edge of the bed and without and viewing obstruction.
+The layout of this design has its TV stylishly wall-mounted in a corner where it seems to be fitted for it.
+The TV is also right across the edge of the bed and without a viewing obstruction.

-Modern loft style bedroom with tile floors ceiling wood panels wooden furniture mirror wardrobe abstract decor and open air french window terrace with sea viewIn this bedroom though, while the TV is installed on what appears to be a shelf and in the corner of the room, it is almost right across the bed.
-Since it’s near the balcony, it seems like you’re given the option of either watching the TV or watching something more amazing outside the bedroom.
+In this room though, while the TV is installed on what appears to be a shelf and in the corner of the room, it is almost right across the bed.
+Since it’s near the balcony, it seems like you’re given the option of either watching the TV or watching something more amazing outside.

 On Top of the Fireplace

-If you have a fireplace in your bedroom, do you know that it’s a great partner for your TV?
+If you have a fireplace in your bedroom, do you know it’s a great partner for your TV?
 If you want your TV to be more than just its function and to actually add to the room’s aesthetic, pairing it with a fireplace is a great choice.

-Luxurious carpeted white bedroom with fireplace and tv in a marble wall plum ottoman and view of the bathroomThis bedroom has a contemporary inbuilt electric fireplace safe to pair with the TV installed above it.
+This bedroom has a contemporary inbuilt electric fireplace safe to pair with the TV installed above it.
 Both the fireplace and TV are in color black, standing out amidst the white walls and doors.
-An electric fireplace looks great with a flat-screen TV and both look completely high-tech yet elegant in this bedroom.
+An electric fireplace looks great with a flat-screen TV and both look completely high-tech yet elegant in this design

 Adjustable TV Wall Mount